I included Puerto Madryn in my itinerary because it’s famous for its wildlife – however, apart from whales, it’s also

 The next stop after the visitor center is Puerto Pirámides, a small village with about 400 inhabitants.
 However, there are some accommodations for those who’d like to spend the night in this natural paradise.
 Of course, there are also a couple of eateries and small shops.
 You’ll even find an ATM and an internet and call center.
 Other than that, there is hardly any internet connection on the peninsula.

-From Puerto Pirámides, you can book boat tours that take you even closer to the wildlife.
-For an extra cost during the months from May to December,
+For an extra fee, you can book boat tours from Puerto Pirámides that take you even closer to the wildlife.
+Those tours are taking place during the Argentinian winter between May and December.

 Travelling another 80 kilometers from Puerto Pirámides – distances in Argentina are crazy; everywhere – we got to the Punta Norte reserve.

 The reserve is known for Orca watching, but in this respect, we were not the lucky ones.

 However, it was the nicest stop on this tour since below the cliffs was a huge colony of Patagonian sea lions.
 There was the harsh’n’heavy sea lion bull, surrounded by his numerous harem.
 But the cutest sight was the babies.
 There were so many of them – everywhere: Frolicking in the shallow waters, lazing and cuddling on the sand, being nursed by their mothers.

 Along the path on the cliffs were informative signs – for those who could take their eyes off those adorable families for just a moment.

 Also, at this stop, there are public restrooms and a tiny café where I had a cup of hot tea since it was terribly freezing.
 Although I visited during the Argentinian summer, some days in Patagonia were just incredibly cold – especially close to the coast with the strong winds.

-When travelling Patagonia, you should always have some long pants and hoodies or windbreakers on you – it’s a rough region.
+When travelling through Patagonia, you should always have some long pants and hoodies or windbreakers on you – it’s a rough region.

 In the middle of the eastern coastline is Caleta Valdés where you can walk along the cliffs, enjoying a majestic view of the open sea.